nivertech/github-backup/README.md

 github-backup is repository-focused.
 It does not try to back up other information from GitHub.
 In particular, social network stuff, like users who are following you, is not backed up.
+And it only backs up the repository you run it in, not any other repositories you might have on GitHub.
+Although it might learn to do that later..

 github-backup will find and backup forks of a repository, and all forks of those forks, etc. However, it cannot go *up* the fork tree.
 So if